N-Dubz

 In 2009, N-Dubz won Best UK Act at the MOBO Awards and released their second album, Against All Odds.
 It charted at number six and was certified platinum, preceded by their first top-10 single "I Need You".
 The same year, N-Dubz achieved their first UK chart-topper, as a featured artist on Tinchy Stryder's song "Number 1".
 The trio's third album, Love.Live.Life (2010), charted at number seven and became their third successive platinum-selling album.
 It included the top-10 singles "We Dance On" and "Best Behaviour".
-The group then took an 11-year hiatus to pursue solo careers before announcing their reformation in May 2022, releasing single ‘Charmer’ and a sold-out UK arena tour in November and December.
+The group then took an 11-year hiatus to pursue solo careers before announcing re-forming in May 2022, releasing the single “Charmer” and a sold-out UK arena tour in November and December.

 Career

 2000–2007: Group formation and Polydor Records

-All three members of N-Dubz were born in Camden Town, north London, and two of them are of Greek-Cypriot heritage.
+All three members of N-Dubz were born in Camden Town, north-west London; Fazer is of Afro-Caribbean heritage, while Dappy and Tulisa are of Irish and Greek-Cypriot heritage.
 They each attended several different schools, meeting together for the first time when they were about 13 at Haverstock School, and coming together as a group for the first time at about this age under the management of Dappy's father, Byron Contostavlos (formerly of Mungo Jerry), who died on 12 April 2007.
 They had a hard upbringing, living on tough estates and experienced a lot first-hand as teenagers, including violence, depression, drug abuse, extreme financial difficulty, bullying, and gang culture.

-Performing as the Lickle Rinsers Crew, they released the singles "Bad Man Riddim" and "Life is Getting Sicker by the Day".
+Performing as the "Lickle Rinsers Crew", they released the singles "Bad Man Riddim" and "Life is Getting Sicker by the Day".

-After Lickle Rinsers Crew, they then became NW1.
-This originated from the phrase Hakuna Matata. they were originally intended to be Hukuna Matata after they changed from the Lickle Rinsers Crew, but due to copyright from Disney, they decided to change to No Worries instead.
-Due to the fact there was already another group known as No Worries they decided to change instead to NW for a short time, but due to the confusion from Compton-based rap group N.W.A., they finally changed to NW1 (both after their postcode district and as a slight nod to The Lion King) which was later to be changed to N-Dubz.
-After making their first music video in 2005 for the track "Everyday of My Life", which received airplay on Channel U, recording more demos as NW1 such as "Don't Feel Like Moving", "Girl On Road" and "Livin Broke", their first single to be released was "You Better Not Waste My Time", which was available for download only until their 2006 self-released single, "I Swear", which gained them their first mainstream notice.
-It wasn't until 2007's "Feva Las Vegas" (also self-released) that the group appeared on the UK charts, peaking at No. 57.
-Each member appeared on the second series of Channel 4's Dubplate Drama after they began to get noticed as a group.
+After "Lickle Rinsers Crew", they had planned to use the name "Hakuna Matata" ("there is no problem" in Swahili), but due to copyright conflict with Disney they chose "No Worries" instead.
+As there was already a group with this name, they changed briefly to "NW", which got the trio confused with Compton-based rap group N.W.A.
+They ultimately picked "NW1", their postcode district and a slight nod to The Lion King, and later changed it to "N-Dubz" (with "Dubz" slang for "W").
+After making their first music video in 2005 for the track "Everyday of My Life", which was played on Channel U, recording more demos as NW1 such as "Don't Feel Like Moving", "Girl On Road" and "Livin Broke", their first single to be released was "You Better Not Waste My Time", which was available for download only until their 2006 self-released single, "I Swear", which gained them their first mainstream notice.
+It was not until 2007's "Feva Las Vegas", also self-released, that the group appeared on the UK charts, peaking at No. 57.
+Each member appeared on the second series of Channel 4's Dubplate Drama, after they began to get noticed as a group.